akatsukirampage/LDA-Topic-modelling-/README.md

 In this repositories we have done classfication of text document using unsupervised LDA.

 # About the dataset
-We have given a link of text data of edgars report.
+We have given a link of text data of edgars report.You can get the dataset by visiting the link https://www.sec.gov/Archives/edgar/data/3662/0000950170-98-000413.txt

 # List of processes performed in this repo.
     - First of all we have to fetch the text data from the given link using python Request and Beautiful soup library